 - Private Internet Access: Private Internet Access is a VPN option that offers multi-layered security and privacy protection with VPN tunneling.
 Like many other VPNs PIA works at the TCP/IP level which means all your internet connections are secured, not just your web browser.

-- Hotspot Shield: Hotspot Shield is operated by AnchorFree, Inc.
+- Hotspot Shield: Hotspot Shield is operated by AnchorFree, Inc. It protects user privacy by encrypting their network connections.

 - TunnelBear: TunnelBear is a public VPN service based in Toronto, Canada.
 The company was founded by Daniel Kaldor and Ryan Dochuk in 2011.
 In March 2018, TunnelBear was acquired by McAfee.
 TunnelBear is available as freeware, but as with other services online we’ve found that paid versions are often more secure and offer better privacy.